 Since 1996 to 2015, surveys were undertaken in numerous villages and forest settlements, with the aid of field assistants.
 They were selected and trained to assist in conducting ethnomycologycal surveys and to serve as field guides.
 The survey to assess local perceptions and endogenous knowledge on WEM began with a display of a compendium of identified local WEM.
-Thereafter, using a questionnaire, an interview was passed individually to a larger number of representative people (men and women as well as youth and old), and to traders in nearby markets with experience on local WEM trading.
+Thereafter, a questionnaire was used to obtain information from a representative group of men, women and youth, as well as traders in nearby markets with experience on local WEM trading.